-This Pattaya Travel Blog Guide is written in such a way to help solo travelers and backpackers to navigate through the chaotic world of this unique Thai travel destination.
+This Pattaya Travel Blog is written in such a way to help solo travelers and backpackers to navigate through the chaotic world of this unique Thai travel destination.
+Pattaya, the sin city of the east, is a must visit destination for anyone backpacking Thailand.

 After a back breaking journey of more than 6 hours (if memory serves me right) which included four transfers (yes!) across a mini bus, tuk-tuk, a van, and to mark the completion of the journey a moto-taxi.